kirkofypsi/7DWorkProblemModel/dimensions/leadership.md

 * *some level of separation from management*

 ### UNCARING LEADERS
-> Leaders are perceived as unsupportive of employees, not caring about them and not giving any guidance or support to help staff succeed in their jobs.
-Sometimes leaders may pretend to care about people, but in practice they act as they do not.
-Their lack of care and compassion is felt by employees and has a negative impact on employees' well-being.
+> Leaders are perceived as unsupportive of their employees, not caring about them, and not giving any guidance or support to help staff succeed in their jobs.
+Sometimes leaders may pretend to care about people, but in practice, they act as they do not.
+Their lack of care and compassion is felt by employees and harms their well-being.

 __Exemplary statements reported by employees:__